dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 ## Messages

-### `permission`
+### `icrc25_request_permission`

-The purpose of the `permission` messages is to grant the relying party access to public parts of the user's identity and define the scope of actions the relying part is allowed to perform.
+The purpose of the `icrc25_request_permission` messages is to grant the relying party access to public parts of the user's identity and define the scope of actions the relying part is allowed to perform.

 #### Request